 Enter Power Automate

-That’s all fine and good, but let’s get to the good stuff – whole Office 365 Automation.
-When you log into O365 Online, you’ll find Power Automate in your apps (if your plan has it, if not you’ll find Flow – with is power automate lite).
+That’s all fine and good, but let’s get to the good stuff – whole Microsoft 365 Automation.
+When you log into Microsoft 365 Online, you’ll find Power Automate in your app list.
 Microsoft has conveniently created a number of templates for you to use.

 There is a flow for letting your manager know you’re sick.
 With the click of a button, it creates an email, letting them know you’re out sick and it blocks out your calendar for the day.
 If you have a different system in your office, simply add that flow and modify it to do what you need it to.